ettanin/Meteobridge-MB-SMART/README.md

 # This GITHUB repository is for Meteobridge-Weather34-Smart (Beta) Version *NO MYSQL KNOWLEDGE REQUIRED
-(11th beta Version Released September 14th 2019) still looking at end of year before all translations are complete other than that it is fully working in the english language and translations are done for main display but require more to be done on popup screens.
+(11th beta Version Released September 14th 2019)

+*adds almanac,charts translations to popups (90% done thanks Graham very fast)

+*faster translation and metric to no metric and vice versa switching

 *adds monthly wind direction average(*Requires NANOSD Reboot as of 14th September not a firmware update so if you dont reboot it will always show North)